aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/getfiles/_index.md

 ﻿---
-title: "Get a List of Files"
+title: "Get a list of files from a folder in Cloud Storage"
 type: docs
 url: /files-and-storage/get-files/
 description: "Get a list of files from a folder in Cloud Storage"
 weight: 70
 ---

-Get all files and folders within a folder
+Returns a list of files from a folder in Cloud Storage.

-## Get list of files from folder in Cloud Storage REST API
+## Get a list of files from a folder in Cloud Storage REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|